 - All healthcare and treatment at the MVC is free

-- If you are pregnant and HIV positive, you will get follow-up from a special team, and your viral load will be measured regularly during the pregnancy
+- If you are pregnant and HIV-positive, you will get follow-up from a special team, and your viral load will be measured regularly during the pregnancy

 - Breastfeeding when HIV positive is not recommended in Sweden

-- IVF of a person living with HIV is not permitted in Sweden, but it can be done privately, for example in Denmark.
+- IVF of a person living with HIV is not permitted in Sweden, but it can be done privately, for example in Spain.
 If you live in Stockholm you may also be eligible for this research project.

 - In Sweden you have the right to do an abortion up until the 18th pregnancy week, without explaining to someone why you want to do so.